abodezoabi/SSB_ex1/README.md

 make clean
-This command will remove all compiled files, executables (including myprogram and myTest), and object files from the directory.
+This command will remove all compiled files, executables (including main and myTest), and object files from the directory.